Peugeot 5008: Third generation (P67; 2024)

-The third-generation 5008 was introduced on 20 March 2024, with production commenced in 2024.
+The third-generation 5008 was introduced on 20 March 2024, with production commencing later that year.
 The 5008 is essentially the longer version of the 3008 and is based on the STLA Medium platform.
 The 5008 is produced exclusively at the PSA Sochaux Plant, with the electric motors manufactured and produced by the STELLANTIS-NIDEC joint venture in Trémery, France, and the ACC batteries manufactured at a gigafactory in Douvrin, France.

 Overview

-The 5008 design distinguished by its strong SUV character and retains the boxy shape of its predecessor to maximise interior space, combined with a dynamic silhouette design.
-There is a new 'Claw Effect' lighting signature using Peugeot's new Pixel LED lighting technology, a grille that blends into the body colour, and a sloping rear window is emphasized by sophisticated side design elements.
+The 5008 design is distinguished by its strong SUV character and retains the boxy shape of its predecessor to maximise interior space, combined with a dynamic silhouette design.
+It employs a new 'Claw Effect' lighting signature using Peugeot's new Pixel LED lighting technology, a grille that blends into the body colour, and a sloping rear window that is emphasized by sophisticated side design elements.
 Peugeot created a sustainable design approach by reducing the number of decorative inserts and the chrome parts have been replaced with body coloured elements.

 The 5008 interior is similar to the 3008.
-The dashboard features Peugeot's third generation i-Cockpit design with a 21-inch floating screen mounted on top section, the iToggles ten customisable touchscreen buttons in the centre, and a compact steering wheel with buttons that are only activated when the driver presses them.
+The dashboard features Peugeot's third generation i-Cockpit design with a 21 in floating screen mounted on top section, the iToggles ten customisable touchscreen buttons in the centre, and a compact steering wheel with buttons that are only activated when the driver presses them.